Mastery learning: Mastery learning today

 Mastery Learning has been one of the most highly investigated teaching methods over the past 50 years.
 While it has been the subject of high criticism, it has also been found to have resounding success when implemented correctly.
-A meta-analysis by Guskey & Pigott (1988) looked at 46 studies that implemented group-based mastery learning classrooms.
-Results found consistently positive effects for a number of variables including "student achievement, retention of learned material, involvement in learning activities, and student affect".
+A meta-analysis by Guskey & Pigott (1988) looked at 46 studies that implemented group-based mastery learning classrooms, finding positive effects for a number of variables including "student achievement, retention of learned material, involvement in learning activities, and student affect".
 However, a notable variation was found within student achievement and it was believed this was due mainly to the subject being taught.
 Courses such as science, probability, and social studies yielded the most consistent positive results, while other subjects were varied.

-Another large-scale meta analysis conducted by Kulik et al. (1990) investigated 108 studies of mastery programs being implemented at the elementary, secondary, and post-secondary level.
+Another large-scale meta-analysis conducted by Kulik et al. (1990) investigated 108 studies of mastery programs being implemented at the elementary, secondary, and post-secondary level.
 Results revealed positive effects in favour of these teaching strategies, with students also reporting positive attitudes toward this style of learning.
 This study also found mastery programs to be most effective for weaker students.

 Despite the empirical evidence, many mastery programs in schools have been replaced by more traditional forms of instruction due to the level of commitment required by the teacher and the difficulty in managing the classroom when each student is following an individual course of learning.
 However, the central tenets of mastery learning are still found in today's teaching strategies such as differentiated instruction and understanding by design.